 Time Commitment Expected

-We will host a skill training night for the entire program once per week every week for 8 weeks at Big Run Athletic Complex and/or Otterbein University.
+We will host a skill training night for the entire program once per week during the spring season at a location TBA.

 Spring Tournament Schedules